SonamWangyelDorji/CSF-101-2024/CAP2/TEST_README.md

 ## 1. Resources Used
 - Python UNITTEST Module: The main resource used for developing the test cases is the unittest module.
+- Referred online resources mentioned in the code

 ## 2. Justification for Using These Resources
 - Unittest offers simplicity and compatibility as it is a reliable for smaller projects.